 - Push vegetables to one side of the pan.

-- Melt 1 tbsp of butter on the other side of the pan.
+- Melt 1 tablespoon of butter on the other side of the pan.

 - Crack eggs into butter side of the pan and beat them lightly as they start to cook.